3lpsy/boucanpy/README.md

 - [x] Change DNS Server to Pull Records from API
 - [x] Move Create Zone from modal to Page

-- [ ] Perform Better Validation on the Backend
 - [ ] Restrict length of inputs
 - [ ] Apply stricter validation to server name
 - [ ] Apply server name validation during sync process